t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Architecture {#sec-architecture}

 Components of a RESTful system assume one of two roles when interacting: client or server.
-Clients have the initiative to issue requests, while servers only respond to incoming requests.
-The same component might act as a client in some interactions and a server in others.
-Classic user agents (e.g., Web browsers) are always in the client role.
+Classic user agents (e.g., Web browsers) are always in the client role and have the initiative to interact with other components.
-Intermediaries have both roles, as they receive requests in server role and satisfy them by issuing their own requests in client role.
-Origin servers always have the server role and govern over the resources they host.
+Origin servers govern over the resources they host and always have the server role, in which they wait for requests.

-Which resources exist and how they can be used is expressed by the server in so-called affordances.
-Affordances can be described in responses (e.g., the initial response from a well-known resource) or out of band (e.g., through a W3C Thing Description document {{W3C-TD}} from a directory).
-In RESTful systems, affordances are encoded as hypermedia controls (links and forms): links allow to navigate between resources and forms enable clients to formulate more complex requests (e.g., to modify a resource or perform a query).

 Simple IoT devices, such as connected sensors and actuators, are commonly acting as servers to expose their physical world interaction capabilities (e.g., temperature measurement or door lock control capability) as resources.
 A typical example of an IoT system client is a cloud service that retrieves data from the sensors and commands the actuators based on the sensor information.